dcadgis/pro-createrecords-addin/Docs/README.md

 Their purpose and contents include:

  * DarkImages - Images for ArcGIS Pro's dark theme.
+ * Docs       - This README.MD document.
  * Images     - Images for ArcGIS Pro's light theme.
  * Libraries  - Custom c# libraries
- * Docs       - This README.MD document.
  * SQL        - Sql queries that identify the data source for the dock pane.
  * Root       - C#, .daml, and .xaml files that makup the MVVM Addin.

 ### Integration
-In order to view AFC logs that are relevant to the user, a database view will be created showing those already assigned to the user.
+In order to view AFC logs that are relevant to the user, a database view will be created showing those already assigned to the user using Message Central.
 This approach has to be used because AFC logs, at the moment, cannot be assigned to users from ArcGIS Pro.
 One of the goals of this project is to format record names so they match the formatting of Legal Line 4 in the Mars application.